elastic/kibana/docs/development/core/server/kibana-plugin-core-server.statusservicesetup.derivedstatus_.md

 ## Remarks

-By default, plugins inherit this derived status from their dependencies.
+By default, plugins are available.
 Calling  overrides this default status.

 This may emit multliple times for a single status change event as propagates through the dependency tree